Richie-Z/velkings/README.md

 # Velkings
-A Travel Orderings
+A Travel Orderings <br>
-v2 cooming soon (i need some break time:)). see v1 at branch
+v2 coming soon ( i need some break time:) ). see v1 at branch